nabeelvalley/docs/src/content/blog/2021/23-03/custom-styles-in-markdown.md

 description: Add styles for specific HTML elements in a markdown document
 ---

+---
+published: true
+title: Custom Styles in Markdown
+subtitle: 23 March 2021
+description: Add styles for specific HTML elements in a markdown document
+---

 When working with markdown it can often be useful to be able to style elements using custom CSS

 We can accomplish this by including a `style` tag.
 An example to illustrate this is changing the way a table renders in a specific document by changing the style of table rows to be striped, you would include the following CSS: